 Savory Pumpkin Soup (Paleo, keto, gluten free)

-I love fall because of all the color on the trees and smells in the kitchen.
+I love cold weather because of all the smells in the kitchen.
 If there is a lack of seasons in your area, it is easy to get back in touch fresh produce by going to your local farmers market.

 It is important to eat what is in season for environmental reasons (less shipping, gas, oil, etc).
 But it is also important to for our bodies to eat warming foods this time of year such as soups and stews.
 These foods have a very soothing effect that buffer the stress of cooler temperatures.
-I don’t eat many sweets but I do love Pumpkin.
+Pumpkin is one of my favorite vegetables because it can be sweet or savory.

-Pumpkin seeds have 50% of the daily super mineral Magnesium which facilitates energy metabolism in the cell.
+A great thing about pumpkin seeds is that they have 50% of the daily needs for the super mineral magnesium which facilitates energy metabolism in the cell.
 The feel good amino acid Tryptophan is also bountiful in the seeds.
-It is very important not to heat pumpkin seeds over 170 degrees or they will oxidize and cause free radicals.
+It is very important not to heat pumpkin seeds over 170 degrees or they will oxidize and cause free radicals that increase aging.
 It is best just to dry them on a paper bag over night with some sea salt or use a dehydrator.

 Paleo Keto Pumpkin Soup